top of page

 The bike, my trusty steed

-My bike has been awesome on this trip (I hope I didn‘t just jinx myself).
+My bike has been fantastic on this trip (I hope I didn‘t just jinx myself).
 I ride a Specialized Roubaix Comp.
-When I started cycling about 8 years ago, I bought a Roubaix because, as compared to a racing bike, it offered a bit more of a relaxed and upright ride.
+When I started seriously cycling about 8 years ago, I bought a Roubaix because, as compared to a racing bike, it offered a bit more of a relaxed and upright ride.
 It still has drop handlebars and a lightweight carbon frame.
-A few months ago I replaced my older Roubaix with a newer model.
-The newer one allows for a bit wider tires which are more comfortable and can be used for light gravel riding.
-The new bike also has an electronic derailleur—which has worked pretty well, but has needed a few adjustments along the ride.
+A few months ago, I replaced my older Roubaix with a newer model.
+The newer one allows for a bit wider tires, which are more comfortable and can be used for light gravel riding.
+The new bike also has an electronic derailleur, which has worked pretty well, but has needed a few adjustments along the ride.
 I have noted a couple of bike shop stops to fix that.
 See a photo of the bike below.

-Besides the bike, you need to figure out how to carry you stuff.
+Besides the bike, you need to figure out how to carry your stuff.
 I previously posted on my stuff.
-As my ride is self-supported, I need to carry all my own stuff.
+As my ride is self-supported, I need to take all my own stuff.
 I use Revelate Designs bags, which you can see in the picture.
-Note that I have a bag behind the seat, two on the handlebars and another two on the top tube.
-Plus I carry two water bottles on the bike (and often another 1-2 Gatorades in my back pocket).
+Note that I have a bag behind the seat, two on the handlebars, and another two on the top tube.
+Plus, I carry two water bottles on the bike (and often another 1-2 Gatorades in my back pocket).
 My setup is relatively lightweight compared to many out here (see below).
-All my stuff weighs about 20 pounds while riders fully loaded with camping gear might carry 40-50 pounds.
+All my stuff weighs about 20 pounds, while riders fully loaded with camping gear might carry 40-50 pounds.
 My bike could not handle that much weight on a long ride.

 My setup can be lightweight because I am a “credit card” bike tourist.
 I stay in hotels every night.
-Because I have no camping gear, I need to find an indoor place to sleep each night.
-One of the great things about the TransAmerica Trail is all the options.
-Besides hotels, there are many hostels and churches that let cyclists stay overnight.
-In a a hostel or church, you probably need a sleeping bag but my small, lightweight S.O.L.
-Emergency Bivvy (weighs a few ounces and is the size of a 12 oz can of beer).
-I used it one night, in the hostel in Sebree where they had couches but not blankets.
+Because I have no camping gear, I need to find a place to sleep indoors each night.
+One of the great things about the TransAmerica Trail is the variety of options.
+Besides hotels, many hostels and churches offer accommodations for cyclists.
+In a hostel or church, you probably need a sleeping bag, but I have a small, lightweight S.O.L.
+Emergency Bivvy (weighs a few ounces and is the size of a 12-oz can of beer).
+I used it one night, in the hostel in Sebree, where they had couches but not blankets.
 It worked great!
-It seems like the majority of people I met didn’t even find a place to stay until they get to a town.
-Most of the time it works out for them and if not they camped.
+It seems like most people I met didn’t even find a place to stay until they got to a town.
+Most of the time it works out for them, and if not, they camped.

 Look at Dan’s front and rear panniers (the bags on his front and back wheels).